brunopiato/proj_4flow/README.md

 ## 1. Context and Objective

-The company operates exclusively with deliveries to pickup stations and has recently observed an increase in customer complaints related to late or missing deliveries.
+The company operates with deliveries to pickup stations and has recently observed an increase in customer complaints related to late or missing deliveries.
 The root causes are unclear.

 The objective of this solution is to design and implement a data pipeline and analytical model that enables: